Use the Date to Encourage More Math Thinking in

 Five Benefits of Using Math Dates

-What I love about these ideas is that they:
+What I love about including math ideas is that they:

 6. EXTRA Math Benefits